Updated April 2020

 In-Person Renewal Process

 Visit the DMV in-person.
-You can walk-in or get an appointment here
+You can walk-in but we strongly recommend getting an appointment ahead of time.

 - Complete the Driver License Application form DL44.